Table of Contents

 The penultimate entry is Meet Up Bar and Cafe.
 I liked this pretty coffee shop in Penang as a work base because it was usually quiet with just some tinkling background music.
 If you’re looking for a busy atmospheric cafe in Penang, it might not be the one, but if you need some solitude, it fits the bill.

-Meet Up is an old-fashioned Italian-themed cafe with exposed brick walls, marble tables, sepia photos and a well-stocked wine rack.
+Meet Up is an old-fashioned Italian-themed venue with exposed brick walls, marble tables, sepia photos and a well-stocked wine rack.
 There are a few local Malay breakfast dishes on the menu like nasi lemak for 3.5 MYR but otherwise, it’s quite pricey.
 I had a salmon salad which was tasty but didn’t fill me up for 20 MYR.

 The coffees cost 10-12 MYR and were passable but nothing amazing.
 However, they have so many flavourings including matcha, mint, rose, matcha, caramel, butterscotch and more.
 I considered a rose latte but the last one I tried in Ubud was gross so I stuck to a flat white.